 In turn, users must trust online businesses to handle personal data in the right ways.
 Users expect their data to be confidential, accessible only to them.
-They expect it to be reliably correct, to correspond to off-line reality with integrity.
+They expect it to be reliably corthe screen, and the rect, to correspond to off-line reality with integrity.
 And they expect their data to be available when they want access to it.
 These three principles - confidentiality, integrity, and availability - make up the so-called "CIA triad," a core principle of designing and managing online data networks.